RowinRuizendaal/Multiplayer-Snake/README.md

 - [ ] Choose snake color
 - [ ] Choose game theme
 - [ ] Change models
+- [ ] Have a quick rematch with your opponent

 ### Real-time events